Does My Cat Have Fleas? What You Need to Know About Cat Flea Control and How Brewer's Yeast Can Keep a Cat Healthy

 Spend some time with your cat every day to ensure he or she is healthy.
 Brushing and stroking their coats allows for time to inspect them for lumps and bumps.
 A problem picked up early is more likely to be successfully put right.

 Outside cats also tend to fight and dispute their territory.
 This can lead to some nasty injuries which can lead to abscesses.
-Having an abscess seen to is the most common reason for emergency visits to veterinarian.
-Cat bites can not only be very infectious but they are often deep, and sometimes a cat can end up with multiple bites during a fight.
+Having an abscess is the most common reason for emergency visits to the veterinarian.
+Cat bites are very infectious and they are often deep.
+Sometimes a cat can end up with multiple bites during a fight.